Strength

 - Is the movement under total control?

-If the load is not completely under control, all of attending
+If the load is not entirely under control, all attending

 spotters must take prompt action to protect the lifter from harm.
 The coach